SSL Certificate Verification

 It is about trust

 This system is about trust.
-In your local CA certificate store you have certs from trusted Certificate Authorities that you then can use to verify that the server certificates you see are valid. they are signed by one of the CAs you trust.
+In your local CA certificate store you have certs from trusted Certificate Authorities that you then can use to verify that the server certificates you see are valid.
+They are signed by one of the certificate authorities you trust.

-Which CAs do you trust?
+Which certificate authorities do you trust?
 You can decide to trust the same set of companies your operating system trusts, or the set one of the known browsers trust.
 That is basically trust via someone else you trust.
-You should just be aware that modern operating systems and browsers are setup to trust hundreds of companies and in recent years several such CAs have been found untrustworthy.
+You should just be aware that modern operating systems and browsers are setup to trust hundreds of companies and in recent years several certificate authorities have been found untrustworthy.

 libcurl performs peer SSL certificate verification by default.
 This is done by using a CA certificate store that the SSL library can use to make sure the peer's server certificate is valid.

-If you communicate with HTTPS, FTPS or other TLS-using servers using certificates that are signed by CAs present in the store, you can be sure that the remote server really is the one it claims to be.
+If you communicate with HTTPS, FTPS or other TLS-using servers using certificates in the CA store, you can be sure that the remote server really is the one it claims to be.

 If the remote server uses a self-signed certificate, if you do not install a CA cert store, if the server uses a certificate signed by a CA that is not included in the store you use or if the remote host is an impostor impersonating your favorite site, and you want to transfer files from this server, do one of the following:

 Tell libcurl to not verify the peer.
 With libcurl you disable this with